Frequently asked questions

 13. What feedback and evaluation can I expect in this course?

 Peer and self evaluation are key elements in this course.
 At the end of each weekly discussion topic, a team will be asked to briefly summarize the highlights of the discussion and list any resources given in postings.
-At the end of the presentations of team projects, each team will give feedback to another team.
+At the end of the presentations of team projects, each team will do a self-evaluation and give feedback to another team.
 At the end of the course, you will be submitting a reflective paper, based on a reflective journal kept during the course and on your activities and projects.
 When you submit your reflective paper, you will also be submitting a brief self-evaluation and rationale for a mark in the course.
-When the marks have been submitted, you will receive a brief follow-up message from me regarding your work in the course.
-If you want to have feedback earlier in the course, you may send an e-mail to me, asking me to comment on your progress.
+When the marks have been submitted, you may request a brief follow-up message from me regarding your work in the course.
+If you want to have feedback earlier in the course, send an e-mail to me, asking me to comment on your progress.